 Once I have the nude Outfit, I need to copy those things into the folder: #RLV/.Core (nostrip).
 Open two inventory windows, use the GEAR icon in your inventory panel.
 In one scroll to the #RLV folder and your nostrip folder.
 In the other navigate to My Outfits->[your nude outfit], whatever you named it.

 With two inventory panels open there are two ways to copy links from a folder in one to another folder in the second inventory panel.
 Right-click in the folder in Outfits and then copy-paste into a folder in #RLV.
-Using key shortcuts (Ctrl-C) for copy in Outfits to (Ctrl-V ) paste in #RLV doesn’t work in the viewers I’ve tested.
+Using key shortcuts (Ctrl-C) for copy in Outfits and (Ctrl-V ) paste in #RLV doesn’t work in the viewers I’ve tested.
 So, select the parts of the outfit and right-click to choose COPY.
 Then select your target folder inside the #RLV folder and right-click PASTE.

-Another process, DRAGGING, is more complex but it has an advantages in some cases.
+Another process, DRAGGING, is more complex but it has advantages in some cases.
 Now drag items from the My Outfits->[your outfit name] folder to the #RLV->.Core (nostrip) folder.
 You will see the item disappear from the folder in My Outfits and appear in the folder in #RLV->.Core (nostrip).
-Next drag the item back from folder in #RLV->.Core (nostrip) to the original folder in My Outfits.
+Next drag the item back from the folder in #RLV->.Core (nostrip) to the original folder in My Outfits.
 The item will STAY in the folder in #RLV and a copy will appear in the folder in Outfits at the top of the folder.

 The only magic in this process is in the naming of the #RLV folders and naming subfolders with prefixes and suffixes.
 In some cases the hierarchy is important.
 You have to play with your chosen RLV collar/device to figure out what works.
 Better collars have test features for your folders and other setup aspects.